PeppyHare/r/content/notes/research/valgrind.md

 ## Cachegrind vs. Callgrind

 Callgrind and cachegrind are two Valgrind profiling tools that serve very similar functions.
 Both attempt to profile the runtime cost of your program, giving you a breakdown of how much "cost" was associated with each function call.
-The exact meaning of "cost" differs between the tool.
+The exact meaning of "cost" differs by tool, as described below.
 The profiling data is written to a file named e.g `cachegrind.out.<pid>
 ` where `<pid>` is the process ID of the userspace process.

 ### Cachegrind

 Cachegrind is a profiling tool that is meant to be **reproducible**.
 Rather than measuring the execution time of the program, it attempts to measure the exact number of CPU instructions executed by the program.
+This provides an extremely precise measurement of the best-case performance of the program which is identical from run to run, and is not subject to the usual noisy measurement problems that time-based profilers face.

 ### Callgrind

 Callgrind is a profiling tool that records call history events (data reads, cache misses, etc.) and attributes the cost of each event to the relevant function (and its parents, up the call stack).

+## Reading Cachegrind output